deboraseo/beauty-store/README.md

 This project is part of a personal portfolio and was created as a final project during the Ironhack Web Development Bootcamp in 2021.

 ⚠️ **Important Notice:**
-- This code is available for **viewing and educational purposes only**
+- This code is available for **viewing and educational purposes only.**
-- **Copying, modifying, or using this code** for commercial or personal projects **without explicit permission is prohibited**
+- **Copying, modifying, or using this code** for commercial or personal projects **without explicit permission is prohibited.**
-- For usage permissions or inquiries, please contact the repository owner
+- For usage permissions or inquiries, please contact the repository owner.

 ## 👥 Contact